sipwise/jenkins-job-builder/doc/source/installation.rst

   When this option is set to True, that behavior changes and it will only overwrite the description if you specified it in the yaml.
 False by default.

+**recursive**
+  (Optional) If set to True, jenkins job builder will recursively search for yaml files if a directory is passed.

 jenkins section
 ^^^^^^^^^^^^^^^